Updated 1 September 2021

 We also collect any other information you provide to us by filling in and submitting web forms on our website, sending us emails, calling us or more generally, contacting us by any means of communication.

 We may also collect information about you, not directly from you, but from third parties, mainly databases of information such as Lexis-Nexis and similar databases.
-This information consists of your professional activity, history, criminal records (if any), disputes you may have been involved or news, publications in which you may have appeared.
+This information may consist of your professional activity, history, disputes you may have been involved or news, publications in which you may have appeared.
 Other such third parties may be your lawyers or bankers who are authorized to provide us with information of the type listed above on your behalf or other persons intended to be shareholders or beneficial owners of a company together with yourself or other corporate service providers who are authorized by you to disclose to us relevant information in order to enable us to serve you.

 How is your information used?

-We use your information lawfully in accordance with Article 6(1)(a), i.e. for purposes you have consented to, Article 6(1)(b)i.e. as necessary to conclude or perform a contract with you, Article 6(1)(c) i.e. to comply with obligations imposed by law (such as tax and anti-money laundering legislation), Article 6(1)(f), i.e., as necessary for legitimate interests we pursue as a business and as far as sensitive data such as political opinions or prominent public positions in accordance with Article 9(2)(g), i.e. as necessary for reasons of substantial public interest, on the basis of European Union or national law such as anti-money laundering legislation.
-In relation to data relating to criminal records processing is based in accordance with Article 10, i.e. with your consent or to the extent permitted or required by national anti-money laundering legislation.
+We use your information lawfully in accordance with Article 6(1)(a), i.e. for purposes you have consented to, Article 6(1)(b)i.e. as necessary to conclude or perform a contract with you, Article 6(1)(c) i.e. to comply with obligations imposed by law (such as tax and anti-money laundering legislation), Article 6(1)(f), i.e., as necessary for legitimate interests we pursue as a business and as far as sensitive data such as political opinions or prominent public positions is concerned in accordance with Article 6(1)(c) and Article 9(2)(g), i.e. as necessary for reasons of substantial public interest, on the basis of European Union or national law such as anti-money laundering legislation.
+In relation to data relating to criminal records processing is based in accordance with Article 6(1)(a) or (c) and Article 10, i.e. with your consent or to the extent permitted or required by national anti-money laundering legislation.

 We provide more details immediately below to help you understand how exactly we use your information:

 We may use your information in order to:

-- respond to your orders for services, requests or queries or communicate with you as explained below or send you communications which you have requested such as a reply to a query;
+- respond to your orders for services, requests or queries or communicate with you in relation to concluding or performing a contract of services with you;